andyferris/Dictionaries.jl/README.md

 ### Other dictionary types

-The `Dictionary` container is a simple, iteration-based dictionary that may be faster for smaller collections.
-It's `keys` are the corresponding `Indices` type.
-By default these contain `Vector`s which support mutation, insertion and tokenization, but they can contain other iterables such as `Tuple`s (which make for good statically-sized dictionaries, with similarities with `Base.ImmutableDict` or [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl)).
+The `ArrayDictionary` container is a simple, iteration-based dictionary that may be faster for smaller collections.
+It's `keys` are the corresponding `ArrayIndices` type.
+By default these contain `Vector`s which support mutation, insertion and tokenization, but they can contain other arrays such as [`SVector`](https://github.com/JuliaArrays/StaticArrays.jl)s (which make for good statically-sized dictionaries, with similarities with `Base.ImmutableDict`).

 Indices that are based on sort ordering instead of hashing (both in a dense sorted form and as a B-tree or similar) are also planned.